 - We don’t want to hurt someone’s feelings.

-- We’re embarrassed someone will think we’re incapable of do it.
+- We’re embarrassed someone will think we’re incapable of doing it.

 - We’re afraid they’ll look down on us for saying no.